jpkanter/Spcht/SPCHT.md

   * optional key `insert_add_fields`: `list of str` - example: `["isbn", "release_year"]
   * Values: `a string with "{}" as Placeholder`

+* **If Conditions**

+  * Simple Types: there is one condition defined by `if_condition` that can be any basic boolean operator or `"exi"`.
+Every one **except** `"exi"` does need a defined `if_value` that might be a *string*, *integer* or *float* that gets compared with the content of `if_field`.
+The standard mode is that if **ANY** Field-Value satisfies the condition the node will be mapped.
+    Example: *if we check for [1, 3, 5, 7] to be below 5 there will be a mapping for* every *of the fields, not just those that match the condition*
+  * List Types: it is possible to compare against a list of `if_values`, in this case every value of `if_field` will be compared to every `if_value`.
+It is only possible to check for equal or unequal in that case as it would make no sense to check if `if_field` is smaller than a list of value instead of just one.
+The condition is inclusive, the node will be used (return of true) if any of the `if_field` values matches any of the `if_value` .
+If you check for unequal there will only be a "true" return if none of the values matches.
+Any equal matching would lead to a "false" return as both list arent totally inequal to each other.
+    Example: *Value might be ["aut", "oth"], if we check for`!=` ["act", "edt"] the return will be* true*, if we would check for ["reg", "aut"] one of the values would match to each other and the return is* false

 * `if_condition`

   This function checks if the value of `if_field` is equal, greater (and so on...) as the value of `if_value`.
 Its also possible to check whether a field exists, in that case you don't need `if_value` Spcht will try to convert any String to a number if possible to allow comparison of numbers *(eg. for release years)*